rhertzog/distro-tracker/docs/setup/webserver.rst

 nginx and Gunicorn
 ------------------

-The PTS does not include gunicorn in its :data:`INSTALLED_APPS <distro_tracker.project.settings.INSTALLED_APPS>`, but there is nothing to prevent users to include it and deploy the PTS with gunicorn running as the WSGI server and a reverse proxy in front of it.
+Distro Tracker does not include gunicorn in its :data:`INSTALLED_APPS <distro_tracker.project.settings.INSTALLED_APPS>`, but there is nothing to prevent users to include it and deploy it with gunicorn running as the WSGI server and a reverse proxy in front of it.